-Ball State’s master of arts in speech-language pathology program will prepare you to become a certified and licensed speech-language pathologist.
+Ball State’s master in speech pathology program will prepare you to become a certified and licensed speech-language pathologist.

 This fast-growing, well-compensated career field offers broad opportunities to apply your skills in a number of settings.